jwtk/jjwt/README.md

     .build()
     .parse(jwt);
 ```
-This ensures that clock differences between the machines can be ignored.
+This ensures that minor clock differences between the machines can be ignored.
 Two or three minutes should be more than
 enough; it would be fairly strange if a production machine's clock was more than 5 minutes difference from most
 atomic clocks around the world.